When a senior leader falls sick, the highly-personal problem can shake company confidence and undermine morale – what should HR do?

 “It’s about exploring and determining the preferences of the individual with the cancer diagnosis,” he adds.
 “What do they feel physically and psychologically about the coming months and what they will be capable of doing, and want to do?
 How do they wish the difficult news to be communicated, and what detail should be provided on how the business will be run during any periods of absence?”

-The major risk to an organization, he warns, comes from a lack of planning.
+The major risk to an organisation, he warns, comes from a lack of planning.

 “High-profile cases of cancer tend to prompt an examination of what processes and systems there are across an organisation to manage and support all staff, as well as the importance of early cancer detection,” says Jordansen, pointing to one MD who brought in free testing for staff and partners following his own diagnosis.